Full Legal Terms and Conditions

 Account Status and Strike Publication

 Sellers agree to have their strike count and the generic categorical reason for their account strikes to be published on the front page of their store as a warning notice.
-Sellers agree to forfeit all notions of libel over this display on Apex Interfaces website and the appearance of their store URL in search results and forfeit any category of reputation related protections in regards to damages done to their sales as a result of this notice on their banned or strike applied Apex Interface account which remains Apex Interface property.
+Sellers agree to forfeit all notions of libel over this display on Apex Interface’s website and the appearance of their store URL in search results and forfeit any category of reputation related protections in regards to damages done to their sales as a result of this notice on their banned or strike applied Apex Interface account which remains Apex Interface property regardless of logos or names detailed in the account information.

 Buyers receive a clear and transparent notice as to whether their refund and return request resulted in a strike against a seller or was determined to be the fault of the courier.

-Buyers who have been determined to have made manipulative, categorically false return & refund requests will themselves receive a strike that will apply to their buyer account and any seller account they setup.
+Buyers who have been determined to have made manipulative, categorically false return & refund requests will themselves receive a strike that will apply to their buyer account and any seller account they setup in the future.

 All users agree to have 1 profile and that bans and strike records are permanent.
-Strikes regenerate at a rate of 1 per year however the record of the strike persists and are identifiable.
+Strikes are removed for good conduct over a period of 1 per year however the record of the strike persists and is identifiable.

-Users agree that the strikes of an account that has reached its maximum number of strikes (3 for a new account with less than 10 flawless sales) do not regenerate.
+Users agree that the strikes on an account that has reached its maximum number of strikes (3 for a new account with less than 10 flawless sales) are not removed.
 Users can appeal a strike only if new evidence can be provided.
 A user with 3 strikes cannot appeal their 3rd strike.
-Avoidance of a 3rd strike must be done during the evidence presenting phase of a return & refund action.
-For clear security reasons no files can be opened nor accepted from banned users.
+Appeal against a 3rd strike must be done during the evidence presenting phase of a return & refund action.
+For clear security reasons no files (including images/video) can be opened nor accepted from banned users.

 Banned users agree that their details are retained indefinitely in order to prevent them from re-registering to disrupt other users or Apex Interface.
 Banned user data will not be sold.
-Banned user data details are solely retained to be used to detect that user attempting to re-register or register on any new Apex Interface system or service.
+Banned users agree that their data and details are to be retained by Apex Interface Ltd to be used to detect that user attempting to re-register or register on any new Apex Interface system or service in addition to being published if required in a public warning notice and/or as evidence in court.

 Sellers and Buyers agree that appealing a strike knowingly with no new evidence: to cause staff a workload will result in an additional strike and potentially therefore an account ban.